Natasha Gordon

 Natasha Delia Letitia Gordon (born 1976) is a British playwright of Jamaican heritage.
 In 2018, after a career as an actor, she made her debut as a playwright with the play Nine Night, becoming the first black British female playwright to have a play staged in the West End.
-Nine Night was also nominated for Best New Comedy at the 2019 Olivier Awards, making Natasha the first Black British Female Playwright to be nominated.
+Nine Night was also nominated for Best New Comedy at the 2019 Olivier Awards, making Gordon the first Black British Female Playwright to be nominated.

-Life
+Early life and education

 Natasha Gordon was born in North London in 1976 to parents who were both migrants from Jamaica.
 Her grandparents had arrived in London from Jamaica by boat as part of the so-called Windrush generation in the late 1950s.
 Her mother joined them in 1963, where she found work, a Jamaican-born husband, and a comforting West Indian community.